marksmayo/tc-qa-mini-todo-test-automation/README.md

 ## 🎯 Automation Task

-Your job is to write test automation for this app using JavaScript and your preferred tool (Cypress, Playwright, or WebdriverIO).
+Your job is to write test automation for this app using Typescript/Javascript and Cypress, Playwright, or WebdriverIO (This will depend on the role, please ask our Team which one to use).

 ### 📋 What to Automate